Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command to display the last 10 lines of a file
+Command to display the first 10 lines of a file